theiterators/akka-http-microservice/README.md

 ## Author & license

-If you have any questions regarding this project contact:
+If you have any questions regarding this project, contact:

 Łukasz Sowa <lukasz@iteratorshq.com> from [Iterators](https://www.iteratorshq.com).